-3.5.2 In addition, for students who falsify the word count, the above penalties will apply and they will also be subject to Minor Malpractice procedures.
+3.5.2 In addition, for students who falsify the word count, the above penalties will apply and they will also be subject to Minor Malpractice procedures (see Appendix 3d).

-4. Referencing
+4 Referencing

 - 4.1 The Harvard System is the University's agreed referencing style for referencing and citation within academic work.
-All students have access to an e-version of 'Cite them right: the essential referencing guide', the University's specified guide available on Skills@Cumbria.
+All students have access to an electronic version of 'Cite them right: the essential referencing guide', the University's specified guide available on the 'Skills@Cumbria' tab on Blackboard.
 By exception other referencing systems may be used (eg APA, MLA, MHRA, OSCALA and Vancouver).
-The referencing style to be used in each assessment must be made clear to students within the assessment brief. - 4.2 Any student may be required to submit their assignment for textual similarity review for the detection of plagiarism through the software 'Turnitin'.
+The referencing style to be used in each assessment must be made clear to students. - 4.2 Any student may be required to submit their assignment for textual similarity review for the detection of plagiarism through the software 'Turnitin'.